 The two elementary classes (1000 and 2000 level) are introductory and elementary levels introducing the beginner Farsi students to the Farsi alphabet (mostly the same as the Arabic alphabet) and the basic rules of grammar.
 Persian verbs are conjugated very much like the verbs in French and Spanish.
 Those who are familiar with Latin based languages will find a lot of similarity between them and Persian.
-Many Farsi words have roots similiar to their French, Spanish, Italian, or even German equivalents.
+Many Farsi words have roots similar to their French, Spanish, Italian, or even German equivalents.

-With these two first courses, students are expected to get the basic skills of communication, which are written and oral, in Farsi: greetings and communication for the daily needs, moving around, buying grocery, ordering food, carrying simple conversations around their campus lives.
+With these two first courses, students are expected to get the basic skills of communication, which are written and oral, in Farsi: greetings and communication for the daily needs, moving around, buying groceries, ordering food, carrying simple conversations around their campus lives.

 The two intermediate classes (3000 and 4000 level) further communication skills, written and oral; more nuances in grammar give the students the ability to specifically locate a conversation in time.
-The lexical knowledge is expanded in ways such as: making transportation and lodging reservations, asking for directions, time, seeing a doctor, buying a ticket for the concert.
+The lexical knowledge is expanded in ways such as: making transportation and lodging reservations, asking for directions, time, seeing a doctor, buying a ticket for a concert.